MicrosoftDocs/cpp-docs/docs/cpp/object-lifetime-and-resource-management-modern-cpp.md

 ```

 By using smart pointers for memory allocation, and handling other resources such as file handles, sockets, and so on in a similar way in your own classes, you can eliminate the potential for memory leaks.
-For more information, see
+For more information, see [Smart pointers](smart-pointers-modern-cpp.md).

+C++ is designed to ensure that objects are destroyed at the correct times, that is, as blocks are exited, in reverse order of construction.
+When an object is destroyed, its bases and members are destroyed in a particular order.
+When objects are declared outside of any block, at global scope, problems can arise.
+When the constructor of a global object throws an exception, typically, the app faults in a way that can be difficult to debug.

 ## See also